NEST-Protocol/NEST-Fi-User-Guide/README.md

 1. Choose "Long" or "Short" according to your expectation on which side you want to build your position.
 2. Then, select the times of leverage.
-3. Enter the amount to buy futures, and the minimum purchase is 50 $NEST.
+3. Enter the amount to buy futures, and the minimum purchase is 50 $NEST or the equivalent in USDT.

 ![image8](https://raw.githubusercontent.com/NEST-Protocol/NEST-Fi-User-Guide/main/Image/NFUG8.png)